 4. Past experience

-To express a past experience, “过” often appear in the sentence.
+To express a past experience, “过” often appears in the sentence.
 If it`s a negative sentence, “没” is often put before the predicate.

 我没这本书。(Wǒ méi zhè běn shū.)